 Snakes do not like rolling around in a bed of sharp rocks or thorns.
 Their sensitive scales do not like to travel over sharp surfaces, therefore, making a great way to deter garden snakes.

-You may wonder if snakes too have repellents.
-Yes, they do.
-In fact, typical snake repellents are often packed with potentially harmful chemicals that you don’t want anywhere near your garden where you grow your food.
-These chemical repellents can be harmful to your pets too.
+Basically, typical snake repellents are often packed with potentially harmful chemicals that you don’t want anywhere near your garden where you grow your food.
+These chemical repellents can harm your pets too.

 Keep an eye on other pests

-Most snakes survive on small preys like mice, moles, rats and even insects such as grasshoppers, snails and slugs.
+Most snakes survive on small prey like mice, moles, rats, and even insects such as grasshoppers, snails, and slugs.
 So, if your garden area is free from these little prey and insects, you are also keeping away snakes from your home.
-There will be no reason for the snakes to stick around.
+Hence, there will be no reason for the snakes to stick around.

-Lucky for you that you have access to some of the best weapons out there to fight unwanted garden visitors.
-There are plants that have evolved to repel pests in their own ways.
-They can be strong odours or sharp thorns and leaves that keep snakes away.
+Generally, there are plants that have evolved to repel pests in their own ways.
+They have strong odors or sharp thorns and leaves that keep snakes away.

-You can choose one or two of these plants and they may do the trick to prevent snake infestation from occurring in your garden.
+So choose one or two of these plants and they will do the trick to prevent a snake infestation in your garden.

-Snake control practices are good for you to do at your garden especially during these rainy seasons.
-Also, if you happen to see or detect any footprints of snakes, don’t hesitate to contact professional pest control teams to get the checking done for you.
+Snake control practices are good for you to do in your garden especially during these rainy seasons.
+However, if you happen to detect any sign of snakes, contact professional snake specialists to check for you.

-On a side note, look for us when you’re looking for exterminators for snake control Selangor as our professional pest control exterminators are on the go with many snake sighting cases all around Klang Valley.
-They know exactly how to keep snakes out of your home.
+On a side note, look for us when you’re looking for snake control Selangor.
+Because our professional pest control exterminators are on the go with many snake sighting cases all around Klang Valley.

 Suggested read: Tips to keep away snakes from entering your home